What Goes Around... Comes Around: Synopsis

-The video starts off with Timberlake flirting with Johansson on the burlesque-style club.
-She rejects with a tease at first but eventually leaves with him to go back to his place.
-In between cuts, they are shown in bed caressing each other.
-Johansson jumps into a pool outside the house, and floats below the surface as if she is drowning.
+The video starts with Timberlake flirting with Johansson at the burlesque-style club.
+She rejects with a tease at first, but eventually leaves with him to go back to his place.
+In between cuts, they are shown in bed, caressing each other.
+Johansson jumps into a pool outside the house and floats below the surface as if she is drowning.
 Timberlake runs out and pulls her up; she laughs at Timberlake and kisses him.

-In another scene, Timberlake introduces her to a drunk Shawn Hatosy at the club calling her "The One".
-Hatosy seems to be interested in Johansson and Timberlake asks him to "keep an eye on her for me", perhaps suspecting she has another man on the side.
+In another scene, Timberlake introduces her to a drunk Shawn Hatosy at the club, calling her "The One".
+Hatosy seems to be interested in Johansson, and Timberlake asks him to "keep an eye on her for me", perhaps suspecting she has another man on the side.
 Timberlake returns and finds them kissing in the stairway.
-After punching Hatosy, he chases after Johansson, who speeds off in her 1967 Corvette Sting Ray; Timberlake follows in his Porsche Carrera GT.
-Johansson runs into a fiery car crash pile up and is ejected from the car as it tumbles through the air and lands several feet away twice.
+After punching Hatosy, Johansson and Timberlake start a heated argument before Timberlake chases after Johansson, who speeds off in her 1967 Corvette Sting Ray; Timberlake follows in his Porsche Carrera GT.
+Johansson runs into a fiery car crash pile-up and is ejected from the car as it tumbles through the air and lands several feet away twice.
 Timberlake notices Johansson's motionless body lying supine on the ground.
 He gets out and kneels over her while the camera view moves toward the sky.
-The end of the video references the ending of 1960 movie BUtterfield 8 in which Gloria, the main character portrayed by Elizabeth Taylor, dies in the same manner, with the scenes sharing many similar shots.
+The end of the video references the ending of the 1960 movie BUtterfield 8 in which Gloria, the main character portrayed by Elizabeth Taylor, dies in the same manner, with the scenes sharing many similar shots.

-Some scenes shows Timberlake performing on the stairway with a microphone while a group of unknown girls with red paint on their eyes are seen dancing next to him while one (Johansson) is seen waving her batons with fire on them near the end of the video.
+Some scenes show Timberlake performing on the stairway with a microphone while a group of unknown girls with red paint on their eyes are seen dancing next to him, while one (Johansson) is seen waving her batons with fire on them near the end of the video.

 Release and reception

 The music video of "What Goes Around...
 Comes Around" was exclusively premiered on February 9, 2007, on the iTunes Store.
 The music video debuted on MTV's Total Request Live at number nine on February 13, 2007.
 "What Goes Around..." retired on May 7 at number seven.
 In Canada, the music video debuted on Muchmusic's Top 30 countdown at number 22 on January 26, 2007.
 It peaked at number one on April 27 and stayed on the chart for seven non-consecutive weeks.
 The video was commercially successful, becoming the fastest selling pop promo on iTunes.
 It has sold 50,000 in downloads for four days.
 Timberlake was the first major artist to release a video on the download platform.

 In September 2007, "What Goes Around...
 Comes Around" won an MTV Video Music Award for Best Direction.
 It was also nominated for Video of the Year but lost to singer Rihanna's 2007 video "Umbrella".

-The music video on YouTube has received over 493 million views as of April 2025.